 Following the war, the first meeting involving many members of the Fraternity was organized in 1947 in Eslingen, Germany where a new presidium or executive board (prezidijs) was elected.
 During the initial years of 1950 Alfrēds Gulbis, 1933-II, began to contact members who were living in the West.
 Osvalds Uršteins, 1927-II, was elected the first Fraternity president (seniors) in exile.
 During the celebration of the 40th anniversary of the Fraternity on June 19, 1965, the newly recreated heraldic emblem by Hugo Mercs was sanctified by Fraternity’s founder pastor Kārlis Būmanis.
-The Fraternity led the (World) Latvian Academic Fraternities’ Union (Latvijas Korporāciju apvienība) in 1970/71 and again in 1988/89.
+The Fraternity led the (World) Latvian Academic Fraternities’ Union (Latvijas Korporāciju apvienība) in 1970/71, 1988/89 and in 2015/16.

 On August 18, 1985 a memorial plaque created by artist Gunārs Straumēns, 1964-I, was sanctified in the Latvian Memorial Park Cemetery in the Catskill Mountains of New York State.
 This plaque honours those members who had fallen in WW2, victims of Soviet repressions and our deceased brothers.